What it is Like to Work on a New Zealand Ski Field

 Ski Season jobs in New Zealand!

 Are you an experienced ski bum chasing winter to the Southern Hemisphere, a mild ski bum curious to see what a New Zealand ski season is like, or new to this whole winter season thing and looking for a completely new and exciting experience?
 Then you’ll fit in very well in a New Zealand ski field.
+So what is it like to work on a New Zealand ski field?

 There are 24 ski areas in New Zealand, not including the heliski and indoor slope options, in search for winter staff every year.
 As the ski season duration is just four months, it’s the ideal job for those backpacking in New Zealand during the winter or on their gap year.
 That’s June to September in the South Island and July to October in the North Island.